 Meanwhile, I’ve been so busy consuming/being consumed by TV series (most recently The Crown and Westworld) that I’ve read far fewer books than is healthy and not bothered to review the ones I have managed to finish.

-A few stand outs are also by women:
+Two stand-outs are also by women: